Megan-0401/browser-quiz-game/README.md

 If the user clicks on the correct answer, their score will increase.
 Once the user has answered the question, they will be prompted by a button that will display the next question.

+The user will also be presented with a `50/50` option, that will remove two incorrect answers.
+This will cost the player two points to use per question.

 Once all the questions are answered, the player will be shown their total score alongside a congratulatory message that depends on what score they obtained.
 They will then be allowed to click a button to play again, resetting the quiz.

 ## Project Breakdown